DevonCasey/nmf_practice/individual.md

 6. Now that you have hopefully labeled the latent features with what topics they represent, explore a few articles strongest latent features?
 Do these make sense given the article?

-7. Compare these results to what your kmeans and Hierarchical clustering pulled out from the data yesterday.
+7. Compare these results to what your results from kmeans / Hierarchical clustering (Week 5 Day 4).

 8. How do the NYT sections compare to the topics from the unsupervised learning?
 What are the differences?
 And why do you think these exist?